 Besides this museum, there are many other similar ones in George Town, from the Upside Down Museum to the Interactive Museum to the Ghost Museum.
-This phenomena is part of a selfie culture that I fail to understand, but these museums are fun for kids – and, from what we saw, popular with many adults as well.
+This phenomenon is part of a selfie culture that I fail to understand, but these museums are fun for kids – and, from what we saw, popular with many adults as well.

 George Town also has several other museums that are not, in fact, staged photo studios, many of which are still quirky in their own way.
-We didn’t visit of any of these, but there’s the TeddyVille Museum, the Wonderfood Museum, the Camera Musuem, the Owl Museum, and the Vintage Toy Museum, to name a few.
+We didn’t visit any of these, but there’s the TeddyVille Museum, the Wonderfood Museum, the Camera Museum, the Owl Museum, and the Vintage Toy Museum, to name a few.

 Let me warn you that they have mixed reviews, and one of the biggest complaints about almost all of George Town’s museums is the price, especially given that most of them are quite small.